bbiswal333/bulletinboard/Security/Exercise_23_SetupGenericAuthorization.md

 }
 ```

-## Step 3: Deploy the (updated) application security descriptor to XSUAA
+## Step 3: Deploy the (Updated) Application Security Descriptor to XSUAA

 With the following command you can update the existing XSUAA service instance, which needs to know the authorization model of your application (`bulletinboard-d012345`).
 ```bash